gathogojr/ODataWebApiIssue1870Repro/README.md

 > Found a path traversing multiple navigation properties.
 Please rephrase the query such that each expand path contains only type segments and navigation properties.

-The issue the customer reported is based on this last scenario
+This is the issue reported by the customer in [#1870](https://github.com/OData/odata.net/issues/1870) - it'd appear to be a feature gap